John Dew (cardinal)

-John Atcherley Dew (born 5 May 1948) is a Roman Catholic bishop.
-He is the sixth Roman Catholic Archbishop of Wellington and the Metropolitan of New Zealand, serving since 2005.
+John Atcherley Dew (born 5 May 1948) is a New Zealand Catholic bishop.
+He was the sixth Archbishop of Wellington and the Metropolitan of New Zealand, serving from 2005 until 2023.
 He was also created a cardinal by Pope Francis in 2015.

 Background

 Dew was born in Waipawa, the son of George and Joan Dew.
 He has two sisters.
 He attended St. Joseph's Primary School in Waipukurau (staffed by the Sisters of St Joseph of Nazareth) and St Joseph's College, Masterton (staffed by the Marist Brothers).
 He then went to the Marist Brothers Juniorate in Tuakau for a short time.